 Adjunct Professor[email protected]

-Students apply to the Economic Justice Clinic during the spring semester for the following school year.
+Students can apply for the Economic Justice Clinic during the spring semester for the following school year.

 Christopher J. Portelli